RaZeR-RBI/dotbook/README.md

 # About the project
-DotBook is a .NET CLI tool to generate human-friendly documentation from C# source files.
+DotBook is a .NET CLI tool for human-friendly documentation generation from C# source files.

 Currently supported formats are:
 * **Markdown** (can be uploaded to Github Pages directly)
-* **Html** (suitable for offline browsing or iframe integration)
+* **HTML** (suitable for offline browsing or iframe integration)

 # How to use
 1. Add the following item to your .csproj: